+Details for PCCM program.
+(Continued) c.
+Selection and Retention of Providers: This section provides the State the opportunity to describe any requirements, policies or procedures it has in place to allow for the review and documentation of qualifications and other relevant information pertaining to a provider who seeks a contract with the State or PCCM administrator as a PCCM.
+This section is required if the State has applied for a 1915(b)(4) waiver that will be applicable to the PCCM program.
 Please check any processes or procedures listed below that the State uses in the process of selecting and retaining PCCMs.
-The State (please check all that apply):

-- 1. Has a documented process for selection and retention of PCCMs (please submit a copy of that documentation).

-- 2. Has an initial credentialing process for PCCMs that is based on a written application and site visits as appropriate, as well as primary source verification of licensure, disciplinary status, and eligibility for payment under Medicaid.

-- 3. Has a recredentialing process for PCCMs that is accomplished within the time frame set by the State and through a process that updates information obtained through the following (check all that apply):

-- A. L Initial credentialing

-- B. Performance measures, including those obtained through the following (check all that apply):

-- U The utilization management system.

-- \Box The complaint and appeals system.

-- \Box Enrollee surveys.

-- Other.

-- 4. Uses formal selection and retention criteria that do not discriminate against particular providers such as those who serve high risk populations or specialize in conditions that require costly treatment. - 5.
-Has an initial and recredentialing process for PCCMs other than individual practitioners (e.g., rural health clinics, federally qualified health centers) to ensure that they are and remain in compliance with any Federal or State requirements (e.g., licensure). - 6.
-Notifies licensing and/or disciplinary bodies or other appropriate authorities when suspensions or terminations of PCCMs take place because of quality deficiencies. - 7. \Box Other d.
-Other quality standards (please describe):
+The State (please check all that apply): Has a documented process for selection and retention of PCCMs (please submit a copy of that documentation).
+Has an initial credentialing process for PCCMs that is based on a written application and site visits as appropriate, as well as primary source verification of licensure, disciplinary status, and eligibility for payment under Medicaid.
+3. Has a recredentialing process for PCCMs that is accomplished within the time frame set by the State and through a process that updates information obtained through the following (check all that apply): A. Initial credentialing Performance measures, including those obtained through the following (check all that apply): The utilization management system.
+The complaint and appeals system.
+Enrollee surveys.
+Other.
+Please describe: 4.
+Uses formal selection and retention criteria that do not discriminate against particular providers such as those who serve high risk populations or specialize in conditions that require costly treatment.
+5. Has an initial and recredentialing process for PCCMs other than individual practitioners (e.g., rural health clinics, federally qualified health centers) to ensure that they are and remain in compliance with any Federal or State requirements (e.g., licensure).
+Notifies licensing and/or disciplinary bodies or other appropriate authorities when suspensions or terminations of PCCMs take place because of quality deficiencies.
+Other Please explain: n A: Program Description